eml10n/digisecdirectory/content/en/update.md

 ## Listing Considerations

-The following dos and don'ts serve as a general rule.

 1. DO flag tools that are

    * Freemium – this tool is available for free but additional storage, bandwidth, or features are available with a paid upgrade;